-For this 2024 optimization, the CY 2018 Five-Year Review for Remedial Actions at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky (Fourth Synchronized Five-Year Review), DOE/LX/07-2426&D2 (DOE 2019) provided a recommendation supporting a change to optimize the Northwest Plume IRA remedy.
+For this 2023 optimization, the CY 2018 Five-Year Review for Remedial Actions at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky (Fourth Synchronized Five-Year Review), DOE/LX/07-2426&D2 (DOE 2019) provided a recommendation supporting a change to optimize the Northwest Plume IRA remedy.
 The Northwest Plume IRA was implemented to initiate hydraulic control of the high TCE concentration core of the Northwest Plume (DOE 1993).
 The 2018 Five-Year Review noted that increases in TCE levels in a downgradient monitoring well (MW) may indicate bypass of the current EWs (DOE 2019).
 The document included a recommendation for an evaluation of EW placement and pumping rates to optimize the capture of the Northwest Plume.
 The 2018 Five-Year Review is available in the General Reference Compendium, stored in the Environmental Information Center (DOE 2019).
+The 2023 Five-Year Review incorporates in its Appendix D a white paper assessment of Northwest Plume capture, which determined that the Northwest Plume Groundwater System is achieving its design goals and there is no need to reassess the pump placement, the pumping rates, or the rehabilitation of the EWs at this time (DOE 2024b).
+Sustained monitoring will provide for future assessments and will document the impact of the remedial action(s) at the C-400 Complex Operable Unit, which should significantly reduce or contain these upgradient contaminant sources.

 The CY 2023 Five-Year Review for Remedial Action at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky (Fifth Synchronized Five-Year Review), DOE/LX/07-2492&D2/R1 (DOE 2019), also contained a recommendation.
-It recommended evaluating the installation of additional EWs near the C-400 Complex, consistent with the groundwater flow modeling assessment completed as part of the remedial action work plan for Northeast Plume IRA (DOE 2018).
+It recommended evaluating the installation of additional EW(s) near the C-400 Complex, consistent with the groundwater flow modeling assessment completed as part of the remedial action work plan for Northeast Plume IRA (DOE 2018).

 The Remedial Investigation Report for the C-400 Complex Operable Unit at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky, DOE/LX/07-2474&D2 (DOE 2023), provided information that supports further optimizing the Northwest Plume IRA remedy.
 The remedial investigation collected Regional Gravel Aquifer (RGA) and upper McNairy Formation groundwater samples containing high concentrations of TCE that defined source zones for TCE contamination (DOE 2023).
-The C-400 Complex EWs will be upgradient and to the south of the current Northwest Plume EWs (Figure ES-1).
-The placement of one or more EWs closer to the TCE source zone will further increase contaminant mass removal, further enhance capture closer to the source area(s), and further increase control of plume migration.
-The current Northwest Plume EWs will continue to pump along with the new EWs near the C-400 Complex.
+The C-400 Complex EW(s) will be upgradient and to the south of the current Northwest Plume EWs (Figure ES-1).
+The placement of one or more EW(s) closer to the TCE source zone will further increase contaminant mass removal, further enhance capture closer to the source area(s), and further increase control of plume migration.
+The current Northwest Plume EWs will continue to pump along with the new EW(s) near the C-400 Complex.